How the Southwest Companion Pass Changed My Life

 Got it?
 Good!

 Our lives have changed completely from a trip here or there, usually by car, to traveling 6-8 times every year.
 We work from home, so I realize that’s easier for us than others, but you can still make the most of the time off you DO HAVE by traveling FREE as much as possible.
-It’s all thanks to the Southwest Companion Pass!
-Get yourself one today 🙂
+Oh, and here’s 7 ideas for how to immediately make more time to travel.
+Thank you Southwest Companion Pass!
+Now, go get yourself one 🙂

 - What is the Southwest Companion Pass?